joshuavetos/vetos-systems/visualizations/novel-scientific-visualizations/adult-hippocampal-neurogenesis.md

 ---

-This visualization functions as a comprehensive systems‑level map of adult hippocampal neurogenesis, integrating structure, mechanism, regulation, probability, and function into a single, publication‑grade figure.
+These visualizations function as a comprehensive systems‑level map of adult hippocampal neurogenesis, integrating structure, mechanism, regulation, probability, and function into single figures.